devopsacademyau/academy/classes/05class/make/README.md

 As you can see both targets were executed, since before executing the `write_to_file` target, the `create_file` target was invoked as the pre-requisite.

 ### Variables
 The examples above used mostly hard-coded values and in most cases, we'll need to make use of variables.
-Specially when running similar automations for multiple environments, variables will be an important feature.
+Specially when running automations for multiple environments, variables will be an important feature.

 Using our previous exemple, we can change the `output.txt` file to a variable and would be able to interact with different files.